A quick lunch you can prepare in just 15 minutes, this Grilled Vegetable Hummus Wrap has a smoky, savory balsamic flavor that's perfect for lunch.

 Ingredients

-- 2 wraps large
+- 2 large wraps gluten-free as needed

 - 1 bell pepper sliced into quarters